 I started watching vlogs of people who are living in Japan.
 This has sparked my interest to start Youtube again.
 I wanted to explore places, introduce them to people and have my own community online.
 I decided to pursue my long-lost passion when I return to Tokyo.
 The endless possibilities and ideas came rushing in.
 I was excited to start a new chapter of my life.

-In 2015, I returned to Tokyo and stayed with my cousins for a while.
+On 15th August 2015, I returned to Tokyo and stayed with my cousins for a while.
 Wanting to find my own way in this world, I took another route and explored on my own.
-Growing in a household where we kept different kinds of animals, I felt incomplete not having any furry friend by my side.
-I bought my first bunny, Ringo, a Netherland Dwarf Rabbit to keep me company.
+Growing up in a household where we kept different kinds of animals, I felt incomplete not having any furry friend by my side.
+One day, unexpectedly, (VERY) bought my first bunny, Ringo, a Netherland Dwarf Rabbit to keep me company.

 I got busy looking for what I really wanted.
 At the same time, I was also longing to be loved.
 To be in a relationship was natural for me.
 I couldn’t imagine what life would be like if I don’t have a partner I can be devoted to.
 I lost myself each and every time.
 Slowly but surely.
 I made sure their needs are met.
 I ignored red flags simply because I saw the good in them.
 I lost myself.
 I forgot what I came here for.
 I forgot about my strong desire to be a Youtuber.